How to get Schengen visa travel insurance for Germany?

 Is travel insurance mandatory for Germany?

 That depends on where exactly you’re coming from and what citizenship you hold.
-Because — being a founding member of both the European Union and the Schengen Zone — Germany requires that most of its visitors from outside the Schengen zone apply for a Schengen visa for stays of up to 90 days.
+Because Germany is a founding member of both the European Union and the Schengen Zone.
+And as such, it requires most of its millions of annual visitors to have a Schengen visa for stays of up to 90 days.

 Which travelers don’t need a Schengen visa to come to Germany (for stays of less than 90 days)?

-- A national of the Schengen area or one (or more) of the European Union member countries.
+-A national of one (or more) of the non-Schengen European Union member countries.

 Which travelers are required to apply for a Schengen visa for Germany?

-On the other hand, passport holders from China, India, Russia, all of Africa — and nearly a hundred other countries — will need a Schengen visa (and, therefore, travel insurance) to go to Germany.
+On the other hand, passport holders from China, India, Russia, all of Africa, and most of the Middle East will need a Schengen visa (and, therefore, travel insurance) to go to Germany.
 And that’s because their home countries have not signed a visa waiver agreement with the EU.

-To save you some time, the European Commission provides a full list of the countries above — i.e., both exempt and not exempt from getting a Schengen visa — here.
+Fortunately, the European Commission provides full lists of both countries exempt and not exempt from the Schengen visa (which should hopefully save you some time).

 I don’t need a Schengen Visa.
-Do I still need travel insurance?
+Do I still need travel insurance for Germany?

 If you don’t need a Schengen Visa, then travel insurance is not mandatory to travel to Germany.
 But even though Germany is one of the safest countries in Europe, life can still be full of surprises – both good and bad – especially when you’re abroad.
 So no matter your destination, your health and safety (and those of your loved ones) should remain priority number one.
 And being properly insured is the first step.